-- 4. Restrict a person's access to any benefit enjoyed by others in connection with any program operated by the Housing Authority. - Treat a person differently in determining eligibility or other requirements for admission. - 6.
+- 3. Subject a person to segregation or disparate treatment. - 4.
+Restrict a person's access to any benefit enjoyed by others in connection with any program operated by the Housing Authority. - Treat a person differently in determining eligibility or other requirements for admission. - 6.
 Deny a person access to the same level of services. - 7.
 Deny a person the opportunity to participate in a planning or advisory group that is an integral part of the public housing program.